What Administrators Should Know

 In recent years, schools have experienced tremendous amounts of pressure to meet the No Child Left Behind regulations.
 Additionally, at the same time, students (and their families) also seem to be experiencing more stress and other out-of-school factors that inhibit their ability to learn and achieve academically.
 Research indicates that there is a current mental health epidemic affecting students and their school success.

 The jobs of administrators and school faculty become more and more challenging as they address the social and emotional needs of their students, while upholding governing academic regulations.
 Evidence shows that schools benefit greatly from the school-family-community partnership that is promoted through the Coordinated School Health Program model.
-You can learn more about the model on the CDC website.

 The school-family-community partnership usually leads to a more comprehensive, integrated array of services that support learning and academic achievement.
 Typically, these services are organized into the following three-tiered continuum, based upon the needs of the student body.